 Backup and Migrate is a Drupal module to backup your Drupal Web site.
 The current module backis up the database and a separate module backs up the files.
 You do not need the file backup module if you are already backing up with Amanda, BackpPC, or Bacula.

 Backup and Recovery is important when you have your Web site on one machine and your database on another machine.
 You export your database to the Web server machine as a regular file that is included in the file level backup of your Web server.

 If you have databases other than your Drupal Web site database, you could use Zmanda Recovery Manager so that all your databases are backed up together.
 Backup and Recovery can still be useful to create copies of your Web site for testing, quality assurance, and practising upgrades.

 Cobian Backup is only available for Windows but it has versions from every version of Windows from Windows 95 to 7.
 Cobian Backup is a good choice for a simple backup of a Windows machine.
-You could backup to a non windows machine using a file share.
 Version 8 of Cobian Backup is free and open source.
 Later versions are free but not open source.
 Read more in Cobian Backup.

 Déjà Dup backup Tool